Ann-Anahit/CreativeFails/README.md

 #### First Time User

 * I want to share my Experiences.
+* I want to edit/delete my posts.
-* I want to Receive and Give Feedback.
+* I want to receive and give Feedback.
+* I want to comment and like the other posts.
-* I want to Signe up and Sign in.
+* I want to signe up and sign in.
 * I want responsiveness from my website.
-* I want to Connect with the Community.
+* I want to sign out.

 #### Returning User

 * I want to edit my posts.
-* I want to Explore New art Projects.
+* I want to edit my comments.
-* I want to write new articles.
+* I want to be able to dislike the other posts.

 #### Frequent User

-* I want to Keep my profile and project gallery fresh, update it.
+* I want to keep my profile and project gallery fresh, update it.
-* I want to Use my expertise to mentor newer members and offer constructive feedback.
+* I want to use my expertise to mentor newer members and offer constructive feedback.

 [Back to top](<#content>)